1. Career Change CV Example & Template for 2025

 1. Start your career change CV with a personal statement

-Your career change personal statement is the perfect opportunity to frame the rest of your CV, set the tone, and establish a narrative for your career change.
+Your career change personal statement (also called a CV profile or a CV summary) is the perfect opportunity to frame the rest of your CV, set the tone, and establish a narrative for your career change.
 It’s where you’ll introduce yourself, indicate what it is that you can offer your new employer, and show that your goals align with those of the company.

 This is a lot to achieve in just 50–150 words.
 Normally, you’d write 3–4 sentences here, but since a career change CV may take a little more framing, you might need as many as 3–5 sentences.
 Do keep it as short as you possibly can, though.
 The more you write, the less likely it is to be read.